lucamamprin/lm-dotfiles/README.md

 ### Warning

-All scripts imply that the repo is downloaded to a folder called `dotfiles` and it resides on your `home` directory.
+All scripts assume that the repo is downloaded to a folder called `dotfiles` and it resides on your `home` directory.

 ### Requirements